r-raymond/epdfphron/README.md

 ## How to install

-After installing `stack` you can call this script like any other shell script.
+After installing `stack` you can call this script like any other shell script (tested with `lts-9.1`).

 ```
 > chmod +x epdfphron